 7. Work Holistically

 According to this principle, the help desk team should consider the whole value chain instead of focusing on a single process or activity.
-When a user contacts the help desk, the service team should consider broader picture in mind.
-The concerned agent should think of how the issue can impact business and give a solution that is all-inclusive.
+When a user contacts the help desk, the service team should consider a broader picture in mind.
+The concerned agent should think of how the issue can impact business and give an all-inclusive solution.

 The solution provided by a customer representative should be such that it helps customers to achieve their intended outcome.
 For instance, a technical expert should not just offer technical help, but he should offer other solutions to fully resolve the issue.

 8. Focus on Transparency

 An organization should offer transparency to the customers at all times.
 When the customers are aware of the processes, systems, and status of their complaint requests, they tend to trust the organization.
 This facilitates organizations in building a rapport with the customers and in enhancing the customer base.

 All the contenders in this Curated list of top SaaS-based help desk software of 2020 facilitate sound communication between customers and support representatives and enhance transparency.
 To prioritize transparency, you can automate the updates to keep customers in the loop.
 With this, customers exactly know what is happening from time to time.
 This not just saves the time of your agents, but also reduces emails from customers seeking an update.

 Service Level Agreement (SLA) defining both internal and external services to be performed by the IT helpdesk is between a company and its customers.
 The SLA must be used to track performance against business objectives.
 It facilitates measuring the success of services based on expectations set.
 However, tracking SLA’s is difficult as businesses are stuck in raw data.
 Using robust help desk management software is the best solution in such cases.
 The software uses tools to find metrics like how long it will take to fix an issue.